arunav-b/learningDocker/README.md

 # Multiple containers can be removed by providing unique characters with spaces in same command
   docker rm <first unique characters of container-id>

+# remove all containers that are in stopped/exited state
+docker rm $(docker ps -a -f status=exited -q)

 # container starts and then sleeps for 1000 secs
   docker run <image-name> sleep 1000